everurstruly/everurstruly/README.md

 🌱 I’m Currently
-- Studying to earn a B. Tech. degree in Project Management at FUTA in Ondo, Nigeria.
+- Pursuing a B. Tech. degree in Project Management at FUTA, Ondo, Nigeria.
-- Building a portfolio inline with topics of commerce, management, marketing and productivity.
+- Building a portfolio focused on commerce, management, marketing, and productivity from side projects and freelance gigs.
-- Improving upon Entrepreneural, Engineering, Testing, Back End Development, Blockchain and skills.
+- Enhancing skills in entrepreneurship, engineering, testing, backend development, and blockchain technology.

 <!-- </br>
 💼 Work Experience